LoopKit/loopdocs/docs/nightscout/azure_migration.md

 ## Updating your repository in GitHub

-1. Copy, paste, and goto the one of the following links depending on which branch of cgm-remote-monitor you want to use for your Nightscout site.
+1. Copy, paste, and goto one of the following links, depending on which branch of cgm-remote-monitor you want to use for your Nightscout site.
 If you are unsure, use the master branch. (replace "yourgithubname" with your actual GitHub user name)

 For dev branch deployments: